Cricket Australia: Membership and governance

 Cricket ACT and Northern Territory Cricket are non-member associations, although the ACT participates in Cricket Australia tournaments such as the Women's National Cricket League and the Futures League, and previously briefly also competed in the domestic limited-overs competition.

-Cricket Australia is governed by nine independent directors.
+It is governed by nine independent directors.
 The chief executive officer reports to the board of directors.

-Each state cricket association that are members of Cricket Australia also selects a representative side to participate in Australia's various major domestic cricket tournaments every season.

 National teams

 Men's Test team: Australia played in the first-ever Test match against England in 1877 and has since become one of the most successful teams in Test cricket history.
 Australia has been a full member of the International Cricket Council (ICC) since its inception in 1909.
 As of April 2025, the Men's Test team is captained by Pat Cummins.

 Men's white-ball team: Australia played their first One-Day International in 1971 and has since won multiple ICC tournaments, including five World Cups.
 As of April 2025, Pat Cummins leads the ODI side, while Mitchell Marsh captains the T20I team.

 Women's team: Australia played their first Women's Test match against England in 1934.
 They have won multiple Women's World Cups and T20 World Cups.
 As of April 2025, the team is captained by Alyssa Healy.

 Under-19s team: Men's U-19 and Women's U-19 teams regularly compete in the ICC Under-19 Cricket World Cups.
 The most recent captains (2024) are Hugh Weibgen for the men's team and Meg Lanning has joined as a mentor for the women's team.

 Reserves (A team): The Australia A is the second-tier men's team, focusing on developing players and providing them with exposure through tours and warm-up matches.
 The team plays in various formats to prepare players for the senior team.

 Disability teams: Cricket Australia is committed to creating inclusive environments for people with disabilities.
 The teams administered by Cricket Australia include: